JoiseAlvin1/backendDeveloper/README.md

 # Python Backend Developer Coding Tasks

 ## Description
-This repository contains coding tasks for the position of Junior Python Backend Developer.
+This repository contains coding tasks for the position of Python Backend Developer.
 Candidates are expected to complete the tasks as per the instructions provided and submit their solutions via a pull request.

 ---